“Ee-yah!” Zim held his foot and hopped along.

 “I wanta go home.”
 Zim’s head drooped.
 “Take me home, Mommy.
 Can we go home, please?”

 “Yes, my sweet.”
-She touched Elijah’s hand with shaking fingers and flicked feverish, over bright eyes at him.
-“Help me, son.”
+She touched Elijah’s hand with shaking fingers and flicked feverish, over-bright eyes at him.
+“Help us, son.”

 Elijah patted Zim’s head and glanced at the sun perched over the Zarephath skyline.
-The water in the spring would just have to wait.
-“Mr. Nathan’s gonna take you home, Zim, so you can rest your foot.”
+The water in the spring would have to wait.
+“We’re gonna take you home, Zim, so you can rest your foot.”

 Neetz handed her donkey lead to Elijah.
 Her lips and chin trembled.
 “I’ll get my father.”
 She hugged the widow.
 “People come to Daddy to heal them from all sorts of things.”
 She opened her pack.
 “Is that scorpion dead?
 He’ll want to see it.”

 Elijah dangled the scorpion from the twig.
 The body was gray-green, the legs and neck, greenish-yellow.
-“It’s what Nathan said, a ‘deathstalker.’”
+He turned away from Zim and whispered to Neetz.
+“Tell your father in Gilead we call this kind ‘deathstalker.’”
 He dropped the scorpion into Neetz’s pack.
 “The venom ….”
 He glanced at Zim and sighed.

 Neetz squeezed her eyes shut for a moment, shook her head, and jogged off toward the north gate of the city.